Ljrr3045/Ljrr3045/README.md

 # 💫 About Me:
-I'm a Full Stack Blockchain Developer with 2 years experience building and optimizing web3 applications.
-Skilled in developing, testing and auditing smart contracts using Solidity, Ethers.js and Hardhat.
-Proficient in JavaScript, TypeScript, MongoDB, React.js, Node.js, Express.js and Next.js for building performant web2 and web3 Front-ends and Back-ends.
-Passionate about blockchain technology and its potential to transform industries.
-Continuously learning and staying up-to-date on blockchain and web development best practices.
-Excited to apply my skills to decentralize systems and bring trust and transparency to applications.
+Hello 👋 I'm a Full-Stack/Blockchain Developer, with 2 years of experience enriching the blockchain world through the construction and optimization of web3 applications.
+My passion is blockchain technology and its revolutionary potential to transform industries.

+My skills are centered around developing, testing, and auditing Smart Contracts using Solidity, Ethers.js, and Hardhat.
+But that's not all, I also excel in JavaScript, TypeScript, MongoDB, React.js, Node.js, Express.js and Next.js.
+These skills allow me to build efficient web2 and web3 Front-Ends and Back-Ends.

+As a Full-Stack/Blockchain Developer, I'm committed to continuous learning and staying up-to-date with the best practices of web and blockchain development.
+I firmly believe that constant learning is what keeps one relevant in this dynamic field.

+What excites me most about my work is the possibility of applying my skills to decentralize systems and bring trust and transparency to applications.
+I love the idea of using blockchain technology and Solidity to make a significant contribution to this exciting field.

+If you're looking for someone passionate about blockchain, dedicated to smart contract development, and with skills in Front-End and Full-Stack development, I'd be thrilled to connect with you!
+Don't hesitate to get in touch if you want to talk about blockchain, web development or just for a chat.
+I'm eagerly looking forward to hearing your ideas and projects 🙌

 ## 🌐 Socials: